Tips to help you eat right — even on the go

 "The half-size sandwich bags are perfect for this," she says.
-"Then work it into your routine to pack your food for the day, about 10 minutes before you go to bed every night."
+"Then work it into your routine to pack your food for the next day about 10 minutes before you go to bed every night."

-Some ideas for fast food to carry with you when you're away from home:
+Some ideas for meals and snacks to carry with you when you're away from home:

 - Sandwiches (made with whole grain bread, for the fiber; just go easy on the mayo and cheese)

 - Salad (two fists of greens; light dressing)

 - Fruit (medium-sized fruit or a serving about the size of your fist for loose fruit such as berries and grapes)

-- Whole grain bagel (small), bagel thin or English muffin with peanut butter or other protein source
+- Whole grain bagel (small), bagel thin or English muffin with peanut butter, almond butter or another protein source

 - Granola (a handful)

-- Nuts (only enough to fill your palm)
+- Roasted nuts (only enough to fill your palm)